H4PE0N/Competitive-Programming/Library-Sources-Folder/Library-Functions-Folder/README.md

 you think one of the functions  functions  incorrectly, you can test it in the Functions-Testing-Folder.

+To make all the programs have the access they  need  to the functions they use, a header  file  is  located  in this folder.
+All the programs in this  folder,  in  the Functions-Testing-Folder       and        in        the Create-Programs-Folder is using the header  file.
+That makes it really easy to include all  the  functions  in this library.

+In the header file in  this  folder  there  is  include statements for all the standard C  libraries  that  the functions in this library is  using.
+So  by  including this header  file,  the  programs  is  including  those libraries as well.

 This is somewhat what these folders contains, what kind of functions there is in them: